Organization of the Kriegsmarine: Navy Group Commands

 The Navy Group Commands were the highest operational authority of the Kriegsmarine and held direct tactical control of all naval vessels and personnel in their region of responsibility.
 In contrast to other navies, the Kriegsmarine did not use numbered fleets, but instead used geographical regions to determine operational control.
 Thus, vessels were not permanently assigned to a group, but were administratively commanded by a type commander and then operationally deployed into a particular Navy Group commander's area.

-The original Navy group commands were formed from the preexisting Baltic and North Sea Fleets which had existed under the Reichsmarine.
-Navy Group Command "West" was formed at Wilhelmshaven while "Ost" was based out of Kiel.
+The original Navy group commands were formed from the existing Baltic and North Sea Fleets, part of the Reichsmarine.
+Navy Group Command "West" was formed at Wilhelmshaven while "Ost" was based in Kiel.
 Both commands were activated in November 1938 with Admiral Conrad Albrecht commanding Group East while Alfred Saalwächter commanded in the west.
 Command of Group East was assumed by Admiral Rolf Carls in October 1939 and he held the command until August 1940 when Group East was disbanded and merged with the new Navy Group North.
 Admiral Saalwächter continued as commander of Navy Group West until after the invasion of France when the position was assumed by Admiral Wilhelm Marschall who had previously served as the Navy Region Commander for Northern France.
 Marschall served as Commander Navy Group West during the opening years of the Battle of the Atlantic; he was later succeeded in April 1943 by Admiral Theodor Krancke who held the position until the German withdrawal from France and the disbandment of Navy Group West in October 1944.

 Navy Group North became a highly significant command following the invasion of Norway.
 In March 1943, command was assumed by Otto Schniewind who also held dual assignment as the Kriegsmarine fleet commander.
 Schniewind's title was Marinegruppenkommando Nord und Flottenchef which he held until his command was disbanded in July 1944.
 Thereafter, naval operations in the North Sea were controlled directly by the OKM.

 Naval operation command of the Mediterranean Sea was established in February 1941 through a command known as "Admiral Z" and headed by Vizeadmiral Lothar von Arnauld de la Perière.
 However, Arnauld de la Perière was killed in a plane crash shortly after assuming this post with command then transferred to Admiral Karlgeorg Schuster.
 In April 1941, Schuster's command was renamed as "Admiral Südost".
 In July of that year, the Italian-Mediterranean Area was elevated to the status of a Navy Group and became known as Marinegruppenkommando Süd.
 Sub-commands to the Navy Group South also existed for naval forces operating off of the coasts of Tunisia and North Africa.

 Wilhelm Marschall served as Commander Navy Group South from December 1941 to March 1943.
 He was then replaced by Admiral Kurt Fricke who held the position until the end of the war.